grprtkal/intro-to-rxjs/intro_to_rxjs.md

 ## Reactive Programming

 ### What does reactive programming help solve?
-Reactive programming offers an approach to think about and handle asynchronous code in an easier and more manageable way.
-It's an alternative to using callbacks and promises.
+Reactive programming offers a paradigm to handle asynchronous code in an easier and more manageable way.
+It's an alternative approach to using callbacks and promises.
+Reactive Extensions makes it easier to glue together and manage different sources of data (UI events, GPS, Twitter feeds, RSS feeds, etc.) through the use of data streams.

-The terms below (Observable, Observer, Operations, Subjects, etc.) are applicable in other languages (i.e. Python, Java, etc.).

 ### What is RxJS?
 RxJS is a library that implements reactive programming by allowing you to query and manipulate streams of data.
 RxJS is specific to JavaScript; however, other languages have their own implementation (i.e. RxJava).
+The terms below (Observable, Observer, Operations, Subjects, etc.) are applicable in other languages and their own implementation of the Reactive Extensions library.

+**Rx = Observables + LINQ + Schedulers (?)**

 ### How can you use RxJS?